Training & development learning well February blog post round up

 The Rock.Paper.Scissors newsletter is out: resources for matching how our brains work with how business & boardrooms could work

-Posted by Lee-Anne Ragan | Filed under Business & organizational development, training & development
+Posted by Lee-Anne Ragan | Filed under Business & organizational development, Training & development

 This month’s Rock.Paper.Scissors newsletter is a review of John Medina’s wonderful Brain Rules book.
 John does a great job of inspiring us to rethink cubicles and classrooms.
 Check out the entire e-newsletter here and/or see below for resources related to how to have our boardrooms and businesses working in sync with how our brains actually [...]